kensparby/weatherforecast-rust/README.md

 Disclaimer: I do not know what I'm doing in Rust.

-![Screenshot in use as a Polybar module](./screenshot.png?raw=true)
+![Screenshot in use as a Polybar module](./screenshot.png?raw=true) In use as a Polybar module.
+See leftmost module.

 ### Special thanks